ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 Introduction
 ===============

 The goal of these sample cases is to provide the UFS community with datasets that they can modify and run to see if their changes can improve the forecast and/or reduce the model biases.
 Each case covers an interesting weather event.
 The case that was added with the v2.1.0 release was a severe weather event over Indianapolis on June 15-16, 2019.
-In the future, additional sample cases will be added.
+In the future, additional sample cases will be provided.

-Each sample case contains module output from a control run, which consists of ``postprd`` (post-processed) and ``metprd`` (MET verification-processed) directories.
+Each sample case contains module output from a control run; this output includes ``postprd`` (post-processed) and ``metprd`` (MET verification-processed) directories.
 Under the ``postprd`` directory, users will find the :term:`UPP` output of the model run along with plots for several forecast variables.
 These can be used for a visual/qualitative comparison of forecasts.
 The ``metprd`` directory contains METplus verification statistics files, which can be used for a quantitative comparison of forecast outputs.

 .. attention::

    This chapter assumes that users have already built the SRW App v2.1.0 successfully.
-For instructions on how to do this, see the v2.1.0 release documentation on :doc:`Building the SRW App <srw_v2.1.0:BuildSRW>`.
+For instructions on how to do this, see the v2.1.0 release documentation on :ref:`Building the SRW App <srw_v2.1.0:DownloadSRWApp>`.
 The release code is used to provide a consistent point of comparison; the ``develop`` branch code is constantly receiving updates, which makes it unsuited to this purpose.
-Users will also have an easier time if they run through the out-of-the-box case described in :numref:`Chapter %s <RunSRW>` before attempting to run this sample case.
+Users will also have an easier time if they run through the out-of-the-box case described in :numref:`Chapter %s <RunSRW>` before attempting to run any verification sample cases.

 Indianapolis Severe Weather Description
 ==========================================

-..
-COMMENT: Why only 06-16 in heading?

-A severe weather event over the Indianapolis Metropolitan Area in June 2019 resulted from a frontal passage that led to the development of isolated severe thunderstorms that subsequently organized into a convective squall line.
+A severe weather event over the Indianapolis Metropolitan Area in June 2019 resulted from a frontal passage that led to the development of isolated severe thunderstorms.
+These thunderstorms subsequently congealed into a convective squall line.
 The frontal line was associated with a vorticity maximum originating over the northern Great Plains that moved into an unstable environment over Indianapolis.
 The moist air remained over the southern part of the area on the following day, when the diurnal heating caused isolated thunderstorms producing small hail.

-..
-COMMENT: Edit above for clarity.

 There were many storm reports for this event with the majority of tornadoes and severe winds being reported on June 15th, while more severe hail was reported on June 16th.
 A link to the Storm Prediction Center's Storm Reports can be found here: